Tangent categories of algebras over operads: Stabilization of algebras over operads

-where, as in the previous section, for a model category $\N$ we denote by $\Sp'(\N) \subseteq \N^{\NN \times \NN}$ the full relative subcategory spanned by the $\Om$-spectra.
-Now the horizontal maps in the right square are equivalences, because they are equivalences before stabilization and before slice-coslicing by the rectification result of~\cite[Theorem 7.10]{PS14} and by Proposition~\ref{p:hin}.
-The horizontal maps in the left square are equivalences by~\cite[Remark 3.3.4]{part1}.
+where for a model category $\N$ we denote by $\Sp'(\N) \subseteq \N^{\NN \times \NN}$ the full relative subcategory spanned by the $\Om$-spectra (Definition \ref{d:sp'}).
+Now the horizontal maps in the right square are equivalences of $\infty$-categories by construction and the horizontal maps in the left square are equivalences by~\cite[Remark 3.3.4]{part1}.
 Finally, the left vertical map is an equivalence by Corollary~\ref{c:sum-comparison-model}.
-It then follows that the right vertical map is an equivalence, as desired. \end{proof}

-When $\C$ is stable, the $\infty$-category $\Mod_A^{\O}(\C)$ is stable (Remark \ref{r:stablemodules}) and the kernel functor of Lemma \ref{l:ker-stable} yields an equivalence $\T_A\Mod_A^{\O}(\C) \simeq \Mod_A^{\O}(\C)$ for every $A$.
-In this case the conclusion of Theorem~\ref{t:compoo} reduces to the following generalization of~\cite[Theorem 7.3.4.13]{Lur14} to the case of $\infty$-operads which are not necessarily unital or coherent (but which do arise as nerves of simplicial operads): \begin{cor} Let $\C$ be a closed SM, \textbf{stable} presentable $\infty$-category and let $\O^{\otimes} = \rN^{\otimes}(\P)$ be the operadic nerve of a fibrant simplicial operad.
+It then follows that the right vertical map is an equivalence, as desired. \end{proof} When $\C$ is stable, the $\infty$-category $\Mod_A^{\O}(\C)$ is stable and the kernel functor (cf. Lemma \ref{l:ker-stable}) yields an equivalence of $\infty$-categories $\T_A\Mod_A^{\O}(\C) \simeq \Mod_A^{\O}(\C)$ for every $A$.
+In this case the conclusion of Theorem~\ref{t:compoo} reduces to the following generalization of~\cite[Theorem 7.3.4.13]{Lur14} to the case of $\infty$-operads which are not necessarily unital or coherent (but which do arise as nerves of simplicial operads): \begin{cor} Let $\C$ be a closed SM, \textbf{stable} presentable $\infty$-category and let $\O^{\otimes} := \rN^{\otimes}(\P)$ be the operadic nerve of a fibrant simplicial operad.
 Then the functor $\ker: \Alg_{\O}(\C)_{A//A} \lrar \Mod^{\O}_A(\C)$ induces an equivalence of $\infty$-categories